suit-wg/information-model/draft-ietf-suit-information-model.md

 The use of Class ID is RECOMMENDED.
 It allows devices to determine applicability of a firmware in an unambiguous way.

-If Class ID is not implemented, then each logical device class MUST use a unique trust anchor for authorisation.
+If Class ID is not implemented, then each logical device class MUST use a unique trust anchor for authorization.

 Implements: Security Requirement [REQ.SEC.COMPATIBLE](#req-sec-compatible), [REQ.SEC.AUTH.COMPATIBILITY](#req-sec-authentic-compatibility).